DoD-Platform-One/bbctl/docs/marketing.md

-# Do not merge this, this is a placeholder

 # bbctl

 `bbctl` is a command line tool designed to help you deploy, manage, and upgrade your Big Bang clusters.
 It is intended to be your one-stop-shop for all things Big Bang and assist in preparing a cluster for Big Bang, deploying Big Bang into the cluster, and maintaining and utilizing your cluster.